 - Anti-dandruff shampoo or treatment – To help balance the yeast and bacteria on your skin, try using an anti-dandruff shampoo to wash the areas where a fungal acne breakout is present.
 Look for products containing pyrithione zinc or selenium sulfide.2

-- Non-comedogenic skincare products – Adopting a consistent cleansing regimen that keeps your skin clear of sweat and other contaminants is possible with non-comedogenic skincare products that are specifically designed to clean, not clog, pores.
-These skincare products should be free of pore-clogging ingredients and chemicals.
+- Non-comedogenic skincare products – Adopting a consistent cleansing regimen that keeps your skin clear of sweat and other contaminants is essential.
+With non-comedogenic skincare products, like our non-comedogenic moisturizer, you can ensure your skin receives the hydration it needs without triggering more breakouts.
+Moreover, they should be free of pore-clogging ingredients and harmful chemicals.

 Preventive Measures and Skincare Tips